nabeelvalley/docs/src/content/docs-md/random/nushell.md

 "Hello World!" | example
 ```

+Additionally, note that `example "Hello World!"` will not work since `$in` params cannot be passed positionally and can only be used part of a pipeline

 It's also possible to use `$in` when we epect a closure which lets us leave out the parameter definition, for example, we can run `ls` in all subdirectories of an input like so:

 ```sh